yakovypg/CC2025-Server/docs/Development.md

 ## Quick Start

 Before you start using the server, you should create certificates and files with environment variables.
 You can read more about this in the corresponding part of the [documentation](Deployment.md).
 You can create all necessary files using the [configure.sh](../configure.sh) script or do everything manually.
+Please note that if you want to use our script, `openssl`, `sed`, `bash`, `cp`, and `cd` must be installed on your system.

 You should also execute the `yarn init` command if you are going to start the server for the first time.